drshahizan/dataset/mongodb/07-stories/readme.md

 ## Data Dictionary

-Here's a table data dictionary for the "stories.json" file:

 | Field Name    | Data Type     | Description                                                                                          |
 |---------------|---------------|------------------------------------------------------------------------------------------------------|
 | _id           | ObjectId      | Unique identifier for the story                                                                       |